Aasish-Virjala/java_lessons/Readme.md

 - Create Main class to run a simulation
 - Create 2 Car objects, as well as a simulation function
 - Run simulation to see which Car wins the race given time input from the user

+# How to run what we have so far

+As long as you have completed up to where we are in the class, you can run:

+`javac Main.java`

+followed by:

+`java Main`

+Enter the amount of time you want to run the simulation for, and watch the result.